agteigarnet/Arduino-with-Nokia-5110-LCD-and-RTC-clock-with-DS1307/README.md

 # Arduino-with-Nokia-5110-LCD-and-RTC-clock-with-DS1307
-Simple Arduino sketch to make  a digital clock using Nokia 5110 LCD and DS1307 RTC
+<b>Simple Arduino sketch to make  a digital clock using Nokia 5110 LCD and DS1307 RTC</b>

 Inspired by Educ8s.com tutorial, that use a DS1302 RTC module.
 See his video on Youtube: https://youtu.be/pN59R0eoXUQ